kupehtci/DOCUMENTATION/GCP/GCP - Google Cloud Platform.md

 * <span style="color:DodgerBlue;">Rapid Elasticity</span>: Get more resources as quickly as needed.
 * <span style="color:DodgerBlue;">Measured service</span>: Pay for what you consume.

-You also have two main approvisioning methods:
+You also have two different provision methods:

-* Virtualized: user configured infrastructure and maintained.
+* <span style="color:MediumSlateBlue;">Virtualized</span>: user configured infrastructure and maintained.
 * <span style="color:LightSeaGreen;">Serverless</span>[^2]: fully automated infrastructure for running apps within it.

-[^2]: _---
+[^2]: Serverless managed infrastructures are infrastructures where you deploy the application and don't need to take care about the resources to run it, its fully managed and automated by a provider[[Serverless]]